SoptikHa2/crapi-csharp-wrapper/README.md

     Console.WriteLine(String.Join("\n", tags));
 }
 ```

+Mining may look really complex, but if you spend few minutes and learn which parameter does what (I suggest you to take look at [Mine method source code](https://github.com/SoptikHa2/crapi-csharp-wrapper/blob/master/CR%20API%20csharp%20wrapper/Wrapper.cs#L831)
+so you'll know how to use it) you'll be able to build data miners in few minutes.

 Please note that you should access result by using foreach, because mining uses `yield return` functionality.

 ## Exceptions